18F/usda-snap-pa/shipping-news/week3.md

   issues from a contracting perspective
 - Meet with Veronica Brown, a former product manager of SWIM.
 We're hoping to learn about team's process.
+- Plan activities for our in person meetings on 5/17 + 5/18
+- Continued review of documentation to find places of redundancy and conflicting information